mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

 A complex number is basically a real number added to an imaginary number.
 Imaginary numbers are not really imaginary, they have to follow the same underlying rule as the real numbers.
 So, when we add the two together, the result is not real nor imaginary, it is complex.

-Anyhow, getting back to the track, since complex numbers don't really work well with 0s and 1s of computers, we have to convert the complex numbers to their standard form of expression by factoring out the -1.
+Anyhow, getting back on the track, since complex numbers don't really work well with 0s and 1s binaries, we have to convert the complex numbers to their standard form of expression by factoring out the -1.
 For example-

 `Solve: 2 + sqrt(-9)`